Perminov-Studios/beta/README.md

 - Top navigation underline is purely decorative and hides for account-portal tabs as appropriate.
 - Gallery items and promoted cards are focusable and activate on Enter/Space.
 - Pagination marks the active page with `aria-current="page"`.
+- Hire Artists empty state is shown by default and centered; cards render after a search query is established to reduce noise.
+- Image fallbacks prevent broken avatars/banners from impacting layout or focus order.

 ## Developer guide (quick find)